 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Jacksonville Arboretum & Gardens is a 126.82-acre natural park located in Jacksonville.
+Jacksonville Arboretum & Gardens is a 120-acre natural park located in Jacksonville.
 The trail has over three miles of trails traversing through 13 different ecosystems.
 The total length of the trail is 3.5 miles in length.
 The elevation gain of the trail is 108 feet.
 The trail is loop type.
-The time taken to complete the total trial is 1 hour and 6 minutes approximately.
+The time taken to complete the total trial is approximately 1 hour and 6 minutes.
 The trail offers various experiences for people of all ages and abilities.
-Based on the terrain and the length, the trails are divided into easiest, moderate, and more difficult.
-The lake loop trail is the starting point for all other trails, which have benches along.
-There are trail maps for the visitor's guide at the entrance kiosk, and QR codes are there for the visitors to scan information on special points of interest.
-Jacksonville Arboretum & Gardens also has 12 cyber yoga stations around Lake Ray with yoga poses.
+The trails are divided into easiest, moderate, and most difficult based on the terrain and the length.
+The Lake Loop Trail is the starting point for all other trails with benches.
+The entrance kiosk has trail maps for the visitor's guide.
+QR codes provide information on particular points of interest.
+Jacksonville Arboretum & Gardens also has 12 cyber yoga stations around Lake Ray with yoga poses

 Specialty: